|

 corrector.
 It is illustrated by aberration relations for sub-aperture

 corrector lens element that follow.
 10.1.
-Sub-aperture Catadioptric telescopes10.1.1.
-Sub-aperture corrector aberrationsUnlike telescope objectives and most full-aperture corrector arrangements, sub-aperture correctors are normally positioned in a converging light cone.
+Catadioptric telescopes with Sub-aperture correctors10.1.1.
+Sub-aperture corrector aberrationsUnlike telescope objectives and most full-aperture corrector arrangements, sub-aperture correctors are usually positioned in a converging light cone.
 In other words, these lens correctors are preceded by one or more optical surfaces.
 Consequently, their aperture stop is located at the exit pupil formed by the preceding element.
 In a Newtonian both, entrance and exit pupil coincide at the primary mirror's surface, which is also the stop position for sub-aperture corrector.
 In a two-mirror system, the stop is at the image of primary formed by the secondary.
 Stop shift doesn't affect axial cone width or position at the corrector, thus the expression for spherical aberration remains unchanged.
-For off-axis cones, stop shift causes chief ray to shift off the center of corrector's front surface.
+For off-axis cones, stop shift causes the chief ray to shift off the center of corrector's front surface.
 In other words, converging wavefront passes through different portion of the corrector than in the case when the stop is at the front surface.
 As a result, expressions for off-axis aberration of sub-aperture corrector are different - generally more complex - than those for the lens objective with the stop at the surface.
 This also applies to the secondary mirror in two-mirror systems.
-The difference is that lens correctors have more surfaces - commonly four - each contributing its own aberrations.
+The difference is that lens correctors have more surfaces - commonly four or more - each contributing its own aberrations.
 Consequently, the appropriate aberration calculation is significantly more complex.
 For that reason, the consideration here will be limited to a general form of aberration relations for a single lens, showing how the three point-image quality aberrations, spherical, coma and astigmatism, as well as field curvature, are affected and inter-related at a sub-aperture lens corrector.

 Axial correction